CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### Cancel a job

-Send a request to cancel any active job, for example, if it has been taking too long to complete.
-If the request is successful, the active job will be terminated and a 202 response will be returned.
+Cancel any active job.
+If the request is successful, you'll receive a 202 response.

 #### Request to cancel a job